 Review ENC specific COVID19 updates including travel guidelines and restrictions from the Commonwealth of Massachusetts.
 Familiarize yourself with campus COVID guidelines.

 Get familiar with your email and resources available through Office365 and the ENC Student Portal.
 The Portal gives you access to important information including your financial aid, student account, and academic records including your schedule, and degree audit.
 For any questions on this, please contact Information Technology Services (ITS) Help Desk at 617-745-3727.

-Submit final official High School and/or College transcripts from all previously attended institutions (Transfer and Dual-Enrolled) to the Office of Admissions.
+Submit final Official High School and/or College transcripts to the Admissions office.
 First year students submit official SAT/ACT scores if applicable.
-Please contact Madison Flowers for questions regarding transfer credit evaluation at email@example.com.
+Transfer students can contact Madison Flowers for questions regarding transfer credit evaluation at Madison.email@example.com.

 Research health insurance options to identify whether you need to enroll in the Student Health Insurance Plan, or if you are eligible to waive.
 Review the health insurance requirements at University Health Plans.
 If you wish to waive out of the Student Health Insurance Plan, you need to determine if your insurance plan provides coverage to be treated by medical providers in the Quincy area, and if it is comparable to the Student Health Insurance Plan.
 An insurance plan with coverage only at an Urgent Care Center or an Emergency Room in the Quincy area is not acceptable.
 If you live outside of Massachusetts, it is highly recommended that you call member services for your insurance provider and ask about your coverage in this area before you decide to waive the insurance.